bradreeder/CV/README.md

 I worked as an independent contractor for the digital agency [Outlandish](https://outlandish.com/) as a UX Researcher.
 My brief was to collect feedback on application ideas, diagnose the growth potential, and map the relationships and skills of a young network of digital co-operatives called the [Cooperative Technologists](https://www.coops.tech/).
 The role involved:

 - Showing initiative in defining and conducting my own research plan utilising secondary research, observation, interviewing, surveying, and user-testing methods.
-- Demonstrating strong diplomacy, empathy, and synthesis skills in identifying and fairly representing key needs and problem areas in the network from data across 25 different organisations.
+- Demonstrating strong mediation, empathy, and synthesis skills in identifying and fairly representing key needs and problem areas in the network from data across 25 different organisations.
 - [Reporting my findings](https://docs.google.com/document/d/1s6NEu8lrcT7F0OhfSErQJImlAqA9ekJf8YoPzi20FV8/edit) with recommended solutions and presenting it at the planning meeting for the network's Annual General Meeting.
 My recommendations were well received and I have since been invited to have a speaking slot at their AGM in November.

 ### Founders & Coders